gon1332/dotfiles/README.md

 ## Installation
 ### 0. Tools:
-These settings are tested with these versions:
+These settings have been tested with these versions:
   * `Tmux` (2.6)
   * `Zsh` (5.4.2)
   * `Vim` (8.0)